 Tommy: This story is one of the parables the Lord Jesus told us.
-Our Lord Jesus used to tell parables to explain some difficult concepts in an easy and a simple way.
-These parables were like real stories (realistic fiction).
-These stories can have similar settings like what could happen in their cities.
-The parable I want to tell you today is "The Parable of the Prodigal Son".
+Our Lord Jesus used to tell parables to explain some difficult concepts in an easy and simple way.
+These parables were like made-up stories (realistic fiction).
+They took place in places that were a lot like the cities where the people lived.
+I want to tell you today "The Parable of the Prodigal Son".
 The Lord Jesus told this parable when He was answering the Scribes and the Pharisees.
 The Scribes and the Pharisees were angry when they saw the Lord Jesus was spending time with the tax collectors and the sinners.
 They said that the Lord Jesus accepts the sinners, and He eats with them.

 The Lord Jesus told them this parable to explain to them that He loves everyone no matter how bad their sins are.
 However, the Lord Jesus does not like the sin.
-He always keeps His arms wide open for everyone and He search for them everywhere.
-And if anyone ran away from God, He waits for them to come back to His bosom and rejoices when he comes back because He is our loving God.
+He always keeps His arms wide open for everyone and He searches for them everywhere.
+And if anyone runs away from God, He waits for them to come back to His bosom and rejoices when he comes back because He is our loving God.